Disposable Food Service Ware

 - Exemptions are available for aluminum foil and medical accommodations.
 See ordinance for exact details.

-In the meantime, if you would like to stay up-to-date on this effort please enter your email address below.
+If you would like to stay up-to-date on this effort please sign up for our Disposable Food Service Ware Mailing List.